 Anne manages Schooner Title and deals primarily with real estate planning, contracts and real estate closings, performs abstracting, and is also responsible for all of the firm’s title insurance.
 Anne has been with the firm since 1991.

 Sandy manages Griffin Law as well as working with our clients in the areas of life and estate planning, estate and trust administration, probate, and elder law.
 Sandy has been with the firm since 2002.

 News & Info

 Griffin Law Newsletter

-We publish the “Chip’s Clips” Newsletter 2-3 times per year, containing helpful and informative information in many aspects of senior living and elder care, as well as real estate and property issues.
-Click here to check out the latest issue. (read more)
+We issue an email newsletter monthly, containing helpful and informative information on many aspects of senior living and elder care, as well as real estate and property issues.
+Click here to check out the latest issue.